 General Rules And Information

-- A valid ID must be presented.
-This includes government issued identification cards, UW-Madison student identification card, or Wisconsin Union membership cards.
+- A valid ID must be presented, including government issued ID card, UW-Madison student ID card, or Wisconsin Union membership cards.

 - If renting equipment for a group, the individual renting equipment is responsible for all equipment as indicated on the contract and any late, lost, repair or cleaning fees.

-- No pets allowed on or in any of the rental items.
+- No pets allowed on or in any rental items.

 - Payment in full is required for all off-site rentals.